Xi Jinping’s people are eager to take over the CCP’s two sessions in March | The National Two Sessions in 2023 | The CCP’s Two Sessions | CCP Virus-breakinglatest.news-Breaking Latest News

 In this regard, some analysts believe that the CCP authorities have been unable to respond to the epidemic prevention and control.
 In addition, the CCP’s top management is about to change positions, and the people arranged by Xi Jinping urgently need to be promoted.
 Therefore, the two sessions had to be held under the fierce and unpredictable situation of the epidemic.

 Yue Shan analyzed, “Xi Jinping’s new team must formally come to power, and Li Qiang must succeed Li Keqiang.
 Only when the 20th National Congress of Xi Jinping’s personnel layout has the final result.
 However, basically the personnel affairs are decided at the 20th National Congress, including who will be a member of the National People’s Congress.
 Minister, Chairman of the CPPCC, Premier, Vice Premier, and Vice President of the State.
-But it still needs to go through the motions at the two sessions of the country according to the procedure.”
+But it still needs to go through the motions at the National Two Sessions according to the procedures.”

 During the 20th National Congress of the Communist Party of China held at the end of October this year, a new session of the Standing Committee of the Political Bureau of the CPC Central Committee was produced, namely Li Qiang, Zhao Leji, Wang Huning, Cai Qi, Ding Xuexiang and Li Xi.
 Three of the new Standing Committee members are retained, including Xi Jinping himself, Zhao Leji, and Wang Huning.
 The other four newcomers are all members of the Xi family who have had close relationships with Xi Jinping.